JrPlayers

 • Arrive prepared (bring script, pencil and be ready to work)

-• Attend all rehearsals, tech/dress rehearsals, and performances (more than 5 missed rehearsals results in dismissal from class)
+• Attend all rehearsals, tech/dress rehearsals, and performances (more than 2 missed scheduled rehearsals results in dismissal from class)

 • Participate at all rehearsals